sjagoori/css-to-the-rescue-2021/README.md

   - design works great just 2 colors
   - design works great with mobile
   - a lot of possebilities for interaction
+## Techniques and challenges
+- Grid (hardest to implement)
+- :hover, :focus
 # Week 2
 # Week 3
 # Week 4